 - Boil mung beans in 5 cups water for 35 minutes or until tender.
 Set aside.

 - In a pan, sauté garlic in hot oil until light brown.
-Add onion, tomato and fish sauce; sauté for 2 minutes or until onion is soft.
+Add onion and tomato; sauté for 2 minutes or until onion is soft.

 - Add pork and sauté for 3 minutes or until meat is cooked.
-Add boiled mung beans and 3 cups of water.
-Bring to a boil.
-Add ampalaya and shrimp paste.
-Stir and let simmer for another 5 minutes, or until slices of ampalaya are tender.
+Add shrimp paste and stir to combine flavors.
+Add boiled mung beans, ampalaya and 3 cups of water.
+Bring to a boil and let simmer for another 5 minutes, or until slices of ampalaya are tender.

 - Correct seasonings.
 Add spinach and serrano peppers, cover and remove from heat.
 Let stand for 5 minutes before serving.